foundry-rs/book/src/tutorials/invariant-testing-bonding-curve.md

 This is set up via **Invariant Test Helper Functions** (including **targetContract(address newTargetedContract_)** and **targetSelector(FuzzSelector memory newTargetedSelector_)** ).

-> 💡 Note: More details are outlined in the [`Invariant Test Helper Functions`](https://book.getfoundry.sh/forge/invariant-testing#invariant-test-helper-functions) section of the `foundry documentation`
+> 💡 Note: More details are outlined in the [`Invariant Test Helper Functions`](https://book.getfoxar.sh/spark/invariant-testing#invariant-test-helper-functions) section of the `foxar documentation`

-We can think of **Foundry Fuzzer** as an externally owned account and of **Handler** as a smart contract wrapper, including a set of actions that interact with our target contract.
+We can think of **Foxar Fuzzer** as an externally owned account and of **Handler** as a smart contract wrapper, including a set of actions that interact with our target contract.

 These handlers are specified in **handler files** located in [`test/invariant/handlers`](https://github.com/Ratimon/bonding-curves/blob/master/test/invariant/handlers) as follows: